arjad/Profile-card/README.md

 # Profile-card
-fetch api dat aand show each persons data as profile card
+fetch api data and show each persons data as profile card